sebiniemann/Mantella/CONTRIBUTING.md

 ### Licence statement
 End the commit message of your pull request adding a clear statement under which your licence your contribution is licensed.

-Note that we cannot accept contributions that are either missing a licence statement or have chosen a licence incompatible to the MIT licence.
+Note that we cannot accept contributions that are either missing a licence statement or have chosen a license incompatible to the MIT licence.

 ``` text
 My contribution is licensed under the MIT license.